 It is important to remember that our pets are animals.
 Pets react with their instincts.
 Instincts are the natural ways that your pet reacts to things going on around them.
 Pets do not think through their actions before they act.

 Normally, your pet may be great around children.
 You may think your pet would never hurt your child.
-However, you need to remember that your pet will react if he feels scared, hurt, angry, or anxious.
+However, you need to remember that your pet will react if they feel scared, hurt, angry, or anxious.
 Reactions can include hiding, nipping, biting, and growling.
 Your pet’s reactions may hurt your child.

 Remember that not all animals like children.
 Never force an animal to be around your child.